komarserjio/notejam/README.rst

 How to launch
 =============

-All Implemenations are SQLite based and launchable by built-in web servers.
+All implemenations are SQLite based and launchable by built-in web servers.
 Each implementation has instruction describing easy steps to install environment, launch and run tests.

 ============
 Contribution
 ============

 Contribution is more than welcome!
+Contribute improvements to existing applications to help them follow best practices or provide new implementation for unsupported framework.

 **Do you want to improve one of the existing implementations?**

 Each implemenation has its own README with contribution details.

-**Do you want to add new implementaion?**
+**Do you want to add new framework?**

 Read `contribution guide <https://github.com/komarserjio/notejam/blob/master/contribute.rst>`_ for details.